We've Got The Worst Person Of 2021, And It's Only February

-Category: World Politics Hits: 6Jimmy Kimmel knows we're barely eight weeks into 2021, but he's already claiming to know the worst person of 2021.
+Category: World Politics Hits: 9Jimmy Kimmel knows we're barely eight weeks into 2021, but he's already claiming to know the worst person of 2021.
 Marjorie Taylor Greene is the "frontrunner for 'Worst of 2021'."
 Kimmel noted Greene's opposition to The Equality Act, extending civil rights protections to LGBTQ+ persons.
 And Greene, of course, pulled that stunt in the office hallway, hanging a sign saying "there are two genders."
 We all know that @RepMTG is no genius, but surely one of @mtgreenee's staff members would have warned her about putting up signs that can turn into memes, right? pic.twitter.com/60ju8tXD36 — Sgt Joker (@TheSGTJoker) February 25, 2021 "And because that wasn't enough scumbaggery for one day," said Kimmel, "QAnon Marge had the audacity to say this on the floor of the House."

 Read more https://crooksandliars.com/2021/02/weve-got-worst-person-2021-and-its-only